Abhishek-A2077/Homeverse/README.md

 ## Features
 - 🏠 **Browse Properties** – View detailed property listings with images and descriptions.
 - 📞 **Contact Realtors** – Easily connect with property owners or agents.
-- 📱 **Responsive Design** – Optimized for mobile and desktop viewing.    duu
+- 📱 **Responsive Design** – Optimized for mobile and desktop viewing.

 ## Technologies Used
 - **HTML** – Structuring the webpage